silvamls/Small-Tunas-Assessment/README.md

 # Small-Tunas-Assessment
-Here you can find all the files related to the stock assessment of small tuna species using different types of observed and reconstructed data
+This repository contains the data, scripts, and model configurations used in the stock assessment of small tuna species in the Southwest Atlantic Ocean.
+The assessment explores different scenarios using both observed and reconstructed fisheries data.